-In order to avoid the alteration of the adjustment limits (also see "3.5.4.
-Adjustment limits") by an unprivileged user, the screen with the adjustment limit settings ("Limits") can be locked by a PIN code.
-The menu pages for the limits in SETTINGS and the profiles in MENU will then become inaccessible until the lock is removed by entering the correct PIN or in case it has been forgotten, by resetting the device as last resort.
+In order to avoid the alteration of the adjustment limits (also see ...3.5.4.
+Adjustment limits") by an unprivileged user. the screen with the adjustment limit settings ("Limits") can be locked by a PIN code.
+The menu pages "3.Limits" in SETTINGS and "Profiles" in MENU will then become inaccessible until the lock is removed by entering the correct PIN or in case it has been forgotten, by resetting the device as last resort.